PierpaoloSpadafora/UID_CasaNostra/README.md

 # CasaNostra: Mafia-themed Family Expense Manager

-CasaNostra is a JavaFX-based desktop application designed to assist (mob 🕵️‍♂️) families in managing and keeping track of their expenses.
+CasaNostra is a JavaFX-based desktop application designed to assist (mob🕵️‍♂️) families in managing and keeping track of their expenses.
-While the core purpose is to provide a straightforward solution for financial management, it incorporates a silly mafia-themed aesthetic and user experience ;).
+While the core purpose is to provide a straightforward solution for financial management, it incorporates a silly mafia-themed aesthetic and user experience ;)

 ## Features
 - **Themed User Interface**: Navigate through a mafia-inspired user interface.